BEST POSITION TO POOP IN WHEN CONSTIPATED | 5 WAYS TO USE IT

 Bacteria and viruses can spread quickly in the canals where water flushes the stool.
 This place is usually near the soles of your feet.

 Try to have clean footwear.
 If it is a public place, try to avoid contact with any part of your body, especially your hands.

-Turkish and Indian toilets are the perfect places to have stool evacuation because you squat all the time and you relax the anorectal muscles easily.
+Turkish and Indian toilets are excellent places to have stool evacuation because you squat all the time, and you relax the anorectal muscles with ease.

-These two things are the reasons why squatting in nature is the best position to poop.
+These two things are the reasons why squatting in nature is the best position to poop in when constipated.

-Moving the stool towards evacuation is a part of digestion that sets apart the person who has normal stool evacuation and the person who suffers from episodic constipation.
+Moving the stool towards evacuation is a part of digestion that sets apart the person who has proper stool evacuation and the person who doesn't.

 - Choose a place that no one can see you.